 A migraine episode is actually a neurological condition that causes a variety of symptoms.
 Affecting over 1 billion people worldwide, migraine is the 3rd most prevalent illness across the globe.
 Most migraine sufferers have one or two episodes a month, but over 4 million experience migraines on a more chronic basis with over 15 migraine days on a monthly basis.
-A migraine is more than just a bad headache, and as you’ll get to know below, it can unfold in distinct phases that bring with them their own subset of symptoms.
+A migraine is more than just a bad headache, as any migraine chiropractor in Sacramento will tell you, it can unfold in distinct phases that bring with them their own subset of symptoms.

 The Most Common Migraine Symptoms by Phase

 Signs and symptoms of a migraine episode can begin a day or two before the onset of the headache itself.
 What many migraine-free people may not understand about the condition is that it unfolds in phases and that each phase has its own subset of symptoms:

 Phase 1 – Prodrome Symptoms

 The prodrome phase, sometimes called the pre-headache phase, affects between 30% and 40% of migraine sufferers.
 For those who do experience it, the prodrome phase serves as a type of warning that an attack is coming.
 Prodrome symptoms include:

 - Excessive yawning